Nazgul168/architect-erp/runtime/ENGAGEMENT_CONTROL.md

 - **PENDING_CHECKPOINT_GIT_REF:** `refs/tags/nura-checkpoint/CP-NURA-001`
 - **CHECKPOINT_FINALIZATION_STATE:** `NOT_STARTED`

-Current NURA work already contains unreviewed material delta after the v1.3 Memory baseline.
+The post-v1.3 material delta has now been reviewed and semantically consolidated, but the first System State Checkpoint remains pending canonical persistence, source verification and checkpoint finalization.

-Therefore no new System State Checkpoint may be established until the catch-up Learning & Change Review and the required system-state update cycle are complete.
+`CP-NURA-001` must remain pending until the required system-state update/finalization cycle is complete.
+Its pending state does **not** by itself block architecture work after semantic consolidation when the only blocker is technical unavailability of GitHub/canonical checkpoint infrastructure.
+In that case the continuation policy in Sections 17–21 applies.

 ### 3.3 Delta / Consolidation State

 - **CURRENT_SYSTEM_UPDATE:** `IN_PROGRESS`
 - **REPORTING_WINDOW_START:** `BOOTSTRAP_REVIEW_FROM`
 - **UNCHECKPOINTED_MATERIAL_DELTA:** `YES`
-- **UNCONSOLIDATED_SIGNIFICANT_ACCEPTED_WORK:** `YES`
+- **UNCONSOLIDATED_SIGNIFICANT_ACCEPTED_WORK:** `NO`
-- **CONSOLIDATION_STATE:** `DUE`
+- **CONSOLIDATION_STATE:** `CURRENT`

-Reason: materially significant accepted design work accumulated after the current conservative bootstrap baseline and has not yet been consolidated into a completed verified system-state update.
+Reason: the catch-up Learning & Change Review from the v1.3 conservative baseline has been completed; accepted post-v1.3 design state has been consolidated into `ENGAGEMENT_MEMORY.md v1.4`; `LEARNING_CANDIDATES.md` has been updated; Professional Background and permanent ARCHITECT / governing implications were explicitly assessed; and the full-file Engagement Memory consistency check passed.
+Canonical checkpoint persistence/finalization is still pending.

 ### 3.4 Required State Invariant